Ben-Semmler/minishell_42/readme.txt

 ben
--add executable command check instead of immediate "command not found" -stderr with pipes
+-stderr with pipes
+-malloc errors when command not found

 -Handle ctrl-C, ctrl-D and ctrl-\ while executing